d-plaindoux/rapido/README.md

 ## More resources ...

-More information are available in the wiki.
+More information are available in the wiki

 ## License